XENONnT/appletree/docs/source/basics/general.rst

 be fit simultaneously.
 We have some model, i.e. parametrization of the physics and detector responses, and we have some prior knowledge on the parameters, but we do not know how much the calibration data favors the parametrization as well as the prior knowledge.
-Appletree solves this kind of problem in a Bayesian way, as shown as the following plot
+Appletree solves this kind of problem in a Bayesian way, as shown in the following plot

 .. image:: ../../figures/workflow.png
     :width: 600